JohnLacerdaOliveira/CodeAcademyJumpers/README.md

 Much still left to do

 To do:
+- Multithread implementation
+- phics improvements
 - Moving platforms
 - Starter menu
 - Player Selection

 ## Acknowledgements
-- This project was based on a challenge found on [this course](shorturl.at/dG289).
-- Many thanks to Jonas Schmedtmann and it's great teaching
+- To my teachers and colleages without whom this wouldn't be possible